 Attention deficit hyperactivity disorder makes it hard to focus your mind.
 You may daydream a lot.
 And you may be restless much of the time.
 As a result, you may have trouble with detailed or boring work.
 And it may be hard to stick with one project for very long.
 You also may forget things.
 Or, you may miss key points during a lecture or meeting.
 You may even have trouble sitting through a movie or concert.
 At times, you may feel frustrated or angry.
 This can affect your relationships with others.

-ADHD begins in childhood.
+ADHD starts in childhood.
 Sometimes, your symptoms may improve as you get older.
 But they also may persist into your adult years.
 ADHD is often thought of as a “kid’s problem.”
 That’s why it’s often missed in adults.
 In fact, many parents learn they have ADHD when their children are diagnosed.

 The exact cause of ADHD isn’t known.
 The disorder does run in families.
 Having one parent with ADHD makes it more likely you’ll have it too.
 And the part of your brain that controls attention may be involved.
 Certain brain chemicals that are out of balance may also play a role.